johanssonfridamaria/meals-of-the-week-app/README.md

 The app also has the functionality to change between a ligth and dark theme.

-The app is not finished yet.
-The design is not ready and the functionality is not done.

 ## Tech used:
 VUE, VUEX, HTML, CSS, JAVASCRIPT